pivotal/LicenseFinder/readme.md

 And add a `LICENSE` file to your gem that contains your license text.

+## Support

+* Send an email to the list: [license-finder@googlegroups.com](license-finder@googlegroups.com)
+* View the project backlog at Pivotal Tracker: [https://www.pivotaltracker.com/s/projects/234851](https://www.pivotaltracker.com/s/projects/234851)

+## Contributing

+* Fork the project
+* Create a feature branch
+* Make your feature addition or bug fix (with tests)
+* Rebase on top of master
+* Send a pull request

 ## License

 LicenseFinder is released under the MIT License. http://www.opensource.org/licenses/mit-license